 Repair or Replace?
 Keeping People & Property Useful

-As we move forward into the age of automation, the shelf-life of education, information, and technology is getting shorter.
-Asset depreciation is a real concern for many businesses across the world.
+As we move into the age of automation, the shelf-life of education, information, and technology is getting shorter.
+Mobile apps become outdated as hardware advances, and college degrees from five years ago don't come equipped with the skills needed in today's market.
+And fixed asset depreciation is a genuine concern for many businesses worldwide.
 Employee usefulness can also suffer as business needs change with the fluctuating demands of the market.
-Mobile apps become outdated as hardware advances, and college degrees from five years ago don't come equipped with the skills needed in today's market.

-The changing nature of business makes it difficult to determine if employee retraining would be more beneficial than hiring new workers that already have the needed skills.
-Technology and other physical resources could improve through repairs and maintenance, but it might be more beneficial to replace them.
+The changing nature of the business makes it difficult to determine if employee retraining would be more beneficial than hiring new workers with the needed skills.
+Technology and other physical resources could improve through repairs and maintenance, but replacing them might be more profitable.

 Asset Depreciation: How Knowledge and Technology Age

 What is the Half-Life of a College Degree?

 Skills taught in college ten years ago may not be used today.
 Specialized knowledge is only valuable as long as the industry requires those skills.
 Some skills, like methods of programming, and engineering, are becoming obsolete as technology advances and automates more of the workforce.